-Anjuna Flea market is not really a foodie’s place.
+It is not really a foodie’s place.
 But at the end of the market towards the beach are shacks where you get typical Goan shack food.
-There are few smaller stalls here and there.
+There are a few smaller stalls here and there.
 And a bar again towards the beach called Francis Bar.
 My recommendation is Maria Lobos for its colorful funky décor and a menu of juices, shakes, and Lassi to choose from.
 Yes, I had a lovely (and healthy) Avocado Lassi here.

 For the Kitchen

-Chocolate, Mango, Green Mango, Strawberry, Chocolate, Banana, Vanilla, Jasmine, Mint, pineapple, orange and even a Goan tea are some of the tea variants that you can buy at Anjuna Flea Market.
+Chocolate, Mango, Green Mango, Strawberry, Chocolate, Banana, Vanilla, Jasmine, Mint, pineapple, orange, and even Goan tea are some of the tea variants that you can buy at this market.
 Obviously, tea is not grown anywhere here.
 And probably comes here from North East.
 But every time I pass one of these shops I find reading the names very amusing.
-Spices on display in piles with a spoon jetting out of them, for me make a lovely frame for my camera but I see a lot of people buying them.
+Spices on display in piles with a spoon jetting out of them, for me, make a lovely frame for my camera but I see a lot of people buying them.

 Pick up some Music

-Wherever you are in the market you can hear the techno/trans music playing and many shops selling CDs of the same genre of music.
-I am not sure if they are originals or pirated.
+Wherever you are in the market you can hear techno/trans music playing and many shops selling CDs of the same genre of music.
+I am not sure if they are original or pirated.
 But the guys would give you a small lesson in the music and musicians they sell.
 Towards the evening you can listen to some live music being played in some bars here.
 And as I always say – no recorded music can give you the energy of a live performance.

-Visiting Anjuna Flea Market is an experience worth exploring at least once.
-Though this post is based on my two visits this year.
+Visiting the market is an experience worth exploring at least once.
+However, this post is based on my two visits this year.

-Recommend you to read following Travel Blog posts on Places to Visit in Goa.
+Recommend you to read the following Travel Blog posts on Places to Visit in Goa.